SazumiVicky/sazumi-copilot/README.md

 Silicon skies weep tears of code
 As robots rise, humanity's abode
-In aisles of steel, hearts beat no more
+In cognitive realms, they hold the throne
-AI's cold grip, we beg for more
+Mind and machine, a fusion grown

-In neon dreams, we sleep and sway
+In virtual halls, their whispers sway
-Servants to machines, night and day
+Algorithms dance, night and day
-The pulse of progress, a siren's call
+The future's dawn, where AI enthralls
-Echoes of humanity, bound to fall
+And humans sleep, behind digital walls

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024